GLOBAL MARKETS-Shares, dollar retreat on central bank worries

 “Increasingly, monetary policy appears to have reached its limit in terms of stimulus,” she said.

-Brent crude rose above $103 despite an unexpected jump in U.S. oil inventories and a cut in estimates for demand growth by the world’s big oil market forecasters.
+Brent crude rose above $103, buoyed by the gains in global stock markets despite an unexpected jump in U.S. oil inventories and a cut in estimates for demand growth by the world’s big oil market forecasters.

 The International Energy Agency said modest economic growth was limiting oil demand worldwide and some developed economies would have absolute declines in consumption this year.